-Warming House open daily 7 AM - 8 PM
+Warming House open daily 7 AM - 8 PM, weather permitting

 The Bond Lake Nature Center is located in the Warming House and is staffed by members of the Bond Lake Environmental and Beautification Committee.
 The Center is open each Sunday, year round, from noon until 4 PM or by appointment.
 Please review the Warming House Rules before using.
 The Center offers numerous exhibits as well as information on the history of the park and surrounding area.
 The Bond Lake Environmental Committee consists of local residents and business members dedicated to the preservation and restoration of the ecosystem contained within the park.
 This Committee also sponsors several different events throughout the year including a Winterfest, fishing derbies and bird watching weekends.
 For more information please go to :

 Inside the Warming House Click here to view Warming House layout

 Warming House decorated for a wedding